 Patañjali & you in 2021?

 For that reason I am thrilled to pass it on to my students.
-Throughout the 1st quarter 2021, I will be highlighting a selection of key sūtras in my yoga & Meditation classes, mingling physical and breath practice to Yoga Philosophy (classes schedules click HERE) Classes available at Lisbon Studio Urbanbliss Lisboa or onligne.
+Throughout the 1st semester 2021, I will be highlighting a selection of key sūtras in my yoga & Meditation classes, mingling physical and breath practice to Yoga Philosophy (classes schedules click HERE) Classes available at Lisbon Studio Urbanbliss Lisboa or online.

 You enjoyed this article?
 Please read:

 - The Yogasūtra of Patañjali I Liberating Isolation from Frans Moor